Word-sense disambiguation: Inter-judge variance

 Another problem is inter-judge variance.
 WSD systems are normally tested by having their results on a task compared against those of a human.
 However, while it is relatively easy to assign parts of speech to text, training people to tag senses has been proven to be far more difficult.
 While users can memorize all of the possible parts of speech a word can take, it is often impossible for individuals to memorize all of the senses a word can take.
 Moreover, humans do not agree on the task at hand – give a list of senses and sentences, and humans will not always agree on which word belongs in which sense.

 As human performance serves as the standard, it is an upper bound for computer performance.
 Human performance, however, is much better on coarse-grained than fine-grained distinctions, so this again is why research on coarse-grained distinctions has been put to test in recent WSD evaluation exercises.

-Pragmatics

-Some AI researchers like Douglas Lenat argue that one cannot parse meanings from words without some form of common sense ontology.
-This linguistic issue is called pragmatics.

-As agreed by researchers, to properly identify senses of words one must know common sense facts.
-Moreover, sometimes the common sense is needed to disambiguate such words like pronouns in case of having anaphoras or cataphoras in the text.